madbuilds/sbot/extensions/integrations/messengers/discord/README.md

   discord.role.id        - mandatory

   * if discord.roles.override = False - default value
-    then role.id specified will be added to use
+    then role.id specified will be added to list of user roles
   * if discord.roles.override = True
-    then role.id will replace ALL roles for the user with role.id
+    then role.id will replace ALL roles for user with role.id
   ```

 # Changelog